 - Create a planning process to evaluate a variety of "First-Mile/Last Mile" transportation facilities and services, as a way to boost transit system use by enhancing convenience and service.
-Ux FD - As an element of the Transit Development Plan process, investigate the feasibility of integrating payment systems for buses, B-cycle (or other bike-sharing services), potential future car sharing services, and cityowned parking garages, and/or other potential transportation modes.
-(Ux) (T) (\$) - Promote car sharing by integrating facilities and services into city facilities and private development.
+Ux Fp - As an element of the Transit Development Plan process, investigate the feasibility of integrating payment systems for buses, B-cycle (or other bike-sharing services), potential future car sharing services, and city-owned parking garages, and/or other potential transportation modes.
+(UX) 1 (\$) - Promote car sharing by integrating facilities and services into city facilities and private development.

+- Ex Expansion (capacity/extension)

+- Ef Increase Efficiency

-Ux User Experience Enhancement
+- Ux User Experience Enhancement

-s Safety and Health
+- s Safety and Health

-ff Increase Efficiency

-iD Innovative Designs
+- in Innovative Designs

-Leverage Technology
+- Leverage Technology

-Improve Equity
+- [Eq] Improve Equity

-Coordinated Land Use
+- Coordinated Land Use

-Policy Change
+- Policy Change

-\$ Funding Mechanism
+- \$ Funding Mechanism

-Fp Further Planning or Study
+- Fp Further Planning or Study